Scalable Bayesian optimization with high-dimensional outputs using randomized prior networks: Hyperparameters for Numerical Experiments

-For all numerical examples, the fraction of data used to train each neural network is fixed to $0.8$ as justified in \cite{Yang2022Scalable} and neural networks are trained using a learning rate equal to $10^{-3}$ with a decay rate of $0.999$ after each $10^3$ iterations.
+For all numerical examples, the fraction $e$ of data used to train each neural network is fixed to $0.8$ as justified in \cite{Yang2022Scalable} and neural networks are trained using a learning rate equal to $10^{-3}$ with a decay rate of $0.999$ after each $10^3$ iterations.
+Acquisition functions optimization is always performed with 500 restarts in all numerical examples and the best optimal solution among the 500 ones that are found is taken as final solution based on the predicted acquisition function evaluation with the surrogate RPN.